St Chad's Chapel, Tushingham

 St Chad's Chapel (often referred to as Old St Chad's) is an isolated church in the scattered community of Tushingham in the civil parish of Tushingham-cum-Grindley, Macefen and Bradley, Cheshire, England.
 The only approach to the chapel is on footpaths across fields from the A41 road.
 It is recorded in the National Heritage List for England as a designated Grade I listed building.

 History

 Deeds dated 1349 refer to a chapel on this site which was a chapel of ease to St Oswald's Church, Malpas.
 A document dated 1621 refers to it as Chadwick Chapel, although by 1636 another document called it Chad Chapel.
 It was rebuilt in 1689–91 and has been little changed since.
 The principal financial donations for the chapel were from John Dod, a London mercer who had been born in Tushingham.
 The chapel is now referred to as Old Chad because its functions have been replaced by St Chad's Church built in 1863 on the A41 road.

+The church is still concsecrated and monthly Sunday evening services are still held, weather permitting, in the chapel during the summer, most notably a Rushbearing Service in August.